mbrukman/a-conceptual-overview-of-asyncio/readme.md

 #### Tasks

-Tasks are coroutines tied to an event-loop.
-That's a simplified definition that's sufficient for the time being.
+Tasks are coroutines tied to an event-loop; a simplified definition that's sufficient for the time being.
 We will flesh it out in the next section.

 ```python
 # This creates a Task object.
 Instantiating or creating a Task automatically